VetNexusMD professional nexus letter services logo

 Comprehensive Records Review

-The opinion must be based on a thorough review of service treatment records (STRs), VA medical records, C&P exam reports, private treatment records, and any relevant lay statements or buddy letters.
+The opinion must be based on a thorough review of service treatment records (STRs), VA medical records, C&P exam reports, private records, and any relevant lay statements or buddy letters.
 A nexus letter that states “I reviewed the veteran’s records” without demonstrating familiarity with the specific contents lacks credibility.

 Correct Legal Standard

 The opinion must explicitly use the VA’s “at least as likely as not” (50% or greater probability) standard.
 Opinions that state a condition is “possibly” or “could be” related to service do not meet the threshold.
 The language must be precise and unambiguous.
+See our detailed guide on the “at least as likely as not” standard.

 Medical Literature Citations